kentdlee/SCSI/source/index.rst

 If you run the starter code you might notice a very small window appear on the screen.
 Our goal is to fill in that window with a canvas area where we can create turtles (i.e. Tiles), create a menu and get ready to write the code for starting a game.

-The code we write will all go in the buildWindow method of the MineSweepApplication.
+The code we write in this lesson goes in the buildWindow method of the MineSweepApplication.
 This is where we are going to write our event handlers and register them so we can process events in our program.

 Our goal in these lessons is going to be to understand what the code we are working through does.
 To begin, let's give our application a name and create an area where we can draw with turtles.
-To do this we write this code.
+To do this we add this code to the buildWindow method of the MineSweepApplication class.

 .. code-block:: python
     :linenos:

-    canvas = tkinter.Canvas(self,width=600,height=600)
+    self.canvas = tkinter.Canvas(self,width=600,height=600)
-    canvas.pack(side=tkinter.LEFT)
+    self.canvas.pack(side=tkinter.LEFT)

+    self.master.title("Minesweeper")

-    theTurtle = turtle.RawTurtle(canvas)
+    theTurtle = turtle.RawTurtle(self.canvas)
     theTurtle.ht()

-    self.master.title("Minesweeper")

 This code tells the master window (i.e. the root window) to change its title to Minesweeper and creates a canvas where turtles can draw.
 The *tkinter* module is a framework for writing our own GUI programs and is cross-platform.
 You can `read all about the tkinter framework here
 <https://docs.python.org/3.6/library/tkinter.html?highlight=tkinter>`_.

 To create a menu for our application we create a Menu widget called bar, add a File menu widget to the menu bar and then add a couple of menu commands to the file menu as follows.
+If you look at your existing code before pasting this in, you will see the *tickTock* and the *newGame* functions.
+Put your code in around this existing code.

 .. code-block:: python
     :linenos:

     bar = tkinter.Menu(self.master)
     fileMenu = tkinter.Menu(bar,tearoff=0)

+    def tickTock():
+        currentTime = datetime.datetime.now()
+        elapsed = currentTime - self.startTime
+        elapsedSeconds = elapsed.seconds
+        self.elapsedTime.set(str(elapsedSeconds))
+        if self.running:
+            self.master.after(1000,tickTock)

     def newGame():
         print("New Game Selected")